dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 Small-Circuit Problem
 ---------------------

+To start with, solve the circuit with 7 logic gates shown above.

 The code below represents standard Boolean gates with BQMs provided by :doc:`dimod </docs_dimod/sdk_index>` BQM generators, represents the Boolean NOT operation by inverting the coefficients of the relevant variables, and sums the